The Path to Independence Program and K Club have merged and are now the Early Career Grant Writing Programs.

 Before you apply, you should make sure you have time to dedicate to grant writing.
 The program has proven to be most successful when participants complete all program components.
-The application requires a draft abstract and aims page, and for K Club, a list of people on your mentoring team.
+The application requires a draft abstract and aims page, and a list of people on your mentoring team.
 You will also need to have a signed Memorandum of Understanding.

 Who do I contact if I have questions about these programs?

 You can contact anyone on the Office for Research Mentoring staff.
 We are always happy to answer questions, come up with the right resource for you, and think about potential mentoring plans.
 For general program questions, contact firstname.lastname@example.org.

 The formalized programs are structured around the NIH application process and timeline, however VA career development award applicants are welcome to apply.
 For other types of early career grants, contact our office before applying.

 What are the New NIH guidelines on Data Rigor and Reproducibility?

 The Early Career Grant Writing Program consists of the following components.
 Participation in all aspects of the program is expected.